Applicants to Purdue

 Students going to Graduate School

 Graduate school is expensive.
-Many of our students who have gone to graduate school have been offered some form of financial aid from the program they attend.
+Most of our students who have gone to graduate school have been offered some form of financial aid from the program they attend.
+Many have received a full fellowship which covers tuition and pays for living expenses (usually with a requirement to work as a TA).
 There are also several outside fellowships including NSF fellowships.
 These are prestigious awards given to only a few students nationally.
 Even if your chances of being awarded a fellowships are low, you should still apply as most graduate programs will ask you to report the outside funding you have applied for.
-Apply for these fellowships during your junior or senior year at Purdue.
+Apply for these fellowships during your junior or senior year at Purdue before applying for graduate school.
 The National & International Scholarships Office at Purdue has more information about these prestigious graduate scholarships.